danielsada/100daysofalgorithms/README.md

 # 100daysofalgorithms

 Hello!
 I'm Daniel Sada.
 I'm trying to do an algorithm or two a day or at least try to solve a problem a day.
 I'll be alternating between new algorithms and working in problems with those algorithms.
+I'm also fairly new with python, and I want to get aquaintanced with Python3.

-Algorithms so far with complexities:
+## Day to Day log.

 Day 1:
 - [x] Quick Find